 Most investors will have a difficult time beating long-term returns provided by low-cost index funds.
-The reason is that markets are efficient, and most available information is already priced into stock prices.
-This makes it difficult to beat the market on the basis of skill.
+The reason is that markets are efficient.
+Most available information is already priced into stocks.
+This makes it difficult to beat the market based on skill.

 What about mutual funds?
 Actively managed funds (mutual funds or actively managed ETFs) fail to beat indexed funds over a long-time horizon.
 Fees are the reason for underperformance.
 And picking winning funds doesn’t work because past performance does not predict future performance.
 Fund outperformance is mostly luck, rather than fund manager skill.